 However, there are quite a few other classic headphones that have not changed much since they were initially released such as the Sennheiser HD600 or the Koss Porta Pro and they are just as well received today as when they first came out.

-Typically, what I expect of a purely BA based IEM is that it would be thin in the lower frequencies and slightly shrill in the highs.
-Rock It Sounds were able to avoid this by elevating the bass to make it slightly punchier while retaining clarity.
+Typically, what I expect of a purely BA-based IEM is that it would be thin in the lower frequencies and slightly shrill in the highs.
+Rock It Sounds was able to avoid this by elevating the bass to make it slightly punchier while retaining clarity.
 At the same time, they trimmed down the treble a bit to prevent it from being too bright.

 In short, Rock It Sounds was able to make the best of the Balanced Armature’s clarity while being able to mitigate most of the drawbacks of having a pure BA design.
 Sure, it comes in a simple package that might seem a bit dated, but the ability to accurately create enjoyable music is just as relevant today as when it was first released.